MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-daemon-dotnet-call-api-prepare-tenant.md

 # Tutorial: Prepare your customer tenant to authorize a .NET daemon application

-The first step in securing your applications is to register them.
-In this tutorial, you prepare your Microsoft Entra ID for customers tenant for authorization.
-This tutorial is part of a series that guides you to develop a .NET daemon app that calls your own custom protected web API using Microsoft Entra ID for customers.
+In this tutorial series, you learn how build a .NET daemon app that calls your own custom protected web API using Microsoft Entra ID for customers.
+You'll register an app in Microsoft Entra ID and authenticate your app with your Microsoft Entra ID for customers tenant.
+Finally, you'll run the app and test the sign-in and sign-out experiences.

-In this tutorial, you learn how to:

 > [!div class="checklist"]
 >